Substra/substra/references/cli.md

   This command can be used to check that objective, dataset and algo assets implementations are compatible.

-  It will execute sequentially 4 tasks in docker:
+  It will execute sequentially 3 tasks in docker:

   - train algo using train data samples
-  - get model perf
   - test model using test data samples
   - get model perf

   It will create several output files:
   - sandbox/model/model
-  - sandbox/pred_train/perf.json
-  - sandbox/pred_train/pred
   - sandbox/pred_test/perf.json
   - sandbox/pred_test/pred